The magic of the East coast

 Pictured: Beach huts at Southwold, Suffolk

-This part of the Suffolk coast feels very different - much more isolated and slightly wilder.
-Because of the walk to get there (and lack of any facilities), it has always been pretty empty when we have visited - and who doesn't like a beach to themselves?
-I particularly love the ancient tree trunks sticking out of the sand that have been sculpted over the years and complete the slightly eerie feel.
+This part of the Suffolk coast feels very different - much more isolated, wilder and atmospheric.
+Because of the walk to get there (and lack of any facilities), it has always been empty when we have visited - an extra treat having a beach to yourself.
+I love the ancient tree trunks sticking out of the sand that have been sculpted over the years and complete the slightly eerie feel.

-On some winter visits we have been almost unable to stand, buffeted by incredibly strong winds, and it's lovely to have the place to yourself and a few other brave souls!
-But in summer it's a joy to walk bare foot on soft sand for miles along the shoreline with your feet in the water and your eyes taking in the big, big skies.
-The dark fir tree line in the distance always sets Holkham apart for me and I can't help but think of a that film!
+On some winter visits we have been almost unable to stand, buffeted by the incredibly strong winds, just us and a few other brave souls!
+In summer it's a joy to walk bare foot on soft sand for miles along the shoreline with your feet in the water and your eyes taking in the big, big skies this region is so famous for.
+The dark fir tree line in the distance always sets Holkham apart for me and I can't help but think of a that film...

-We were taken here by friends on a fine day and although I have only visited once, this unspoilt beach stayed with me.
-I particularly loved the bright splash of orange from the sea-buckthorn edging the dunes and, with no restrictions in place, the number of happy dogs gambling.
+Taken here by friends on a fine day, I have only visited once, but this unspoilt beach stayed with me.
+The joy of the bright splash of orange from the sea-buckthorn edging the dunes and, with no restrictions in place, the sheer number of happy dogs gambling!

 View the entire East Coast collection here